Torus fibrations and localization of index II: Product formula of local indices

-To apply results in Subsection~4.1 and 4.2, we have to deform the end of $M_i$ and $M$ as in the following way: we can deform $M_i$ into $\hat M_i$ so that $\hat M_i$ has the generalized cylindrical end, and, as we showed in Subsection~4.3, we may assume that the strongly acyclic compatible systems and admissible partitions of unity on $\hat M_i$ satisfy Condition~(TI).
-We may also assume that the deformation $\hat M_1$ for $M_1$ is $G$-equivariant.
+To apply the construction in Section~\ref{Main theorem}, we deform the end of $M_i$ and $M$ as in the following way: we deform the end $V_i$ of $M_i$ into $\hat M_i$ so that $\hat M_i$ has the cylindrical end, and, we can assume that the acyclic compatible systems and admissible partitions of unity on $\hat M_i$ is translationally invariant.
+We can also assume that the deformation $\hat M_1$ for $M_1$ is $G$-equivariant.
 In addition we can deform $P$ into $\hat P$ together with its connection so that it is translationally invariant on the end.
-Then one can check that the product $\hat M=\hat P\times _G\hat M_1$ has the generalized cylindrical end.
-Because of the excision property of the local index, we have that $M_i$ (resp. $M$) and $\hat M_i$ (resp. $\hat M$) have the same local index.
-So hereafter we assume that $M_i$ and $M$ has the generalized cylindrical end and all the data satisfy Condition~(TI).
+Then the metric on the product $\hat M=\hat P\times _G\hat M_1$ is complete.
+Hereafter we denote the completion $\hat M_i$ (resp. $\hat M$, $\hat P$) by the original letter $M_i$ (resp. $M$, $P$) for simplicity.